Dr. Robin J. DeWitt Knauth

 Welcome to my Home Page!

-Director, Program in Archaeology and Culture of the Ancient Near
+(formerly Archaeology and Culture of the Ancient Near East and Mediterranean)

 See the program requirements from the Lycoming College Catalogue.

 campus box 3, email firstname.lastname@example.org,

 phone (570)321-4298 (xGAYT), home (570)326-3822 ("DAN-DUBB").

 Schedule for Spring 2021: Rel 113, Rel 228, Rel 258